 Five years into my move to Wotton Under Edge and a superb FT990 joins the shack.
 Odd bits of wire and a colinear get me a feeble signal out from this black hole.
 It was to be another year before a computer was added for SSTV.

 A FT1000mp Mk5 and an Acom 1000 amplifier made a loud signal on 80m.
 This was the night before all the shelves gently pulled their way off the wall and deposited this lot around my ears, necessitating a total shack rebuild.
 I must admit the resultant shack rebuild was most impressive.

 Interference and Noise

 Are you finding it more difficult to operate due to high noise levels?
 Can you only hear S9 signals?
 Is it impossible to operate on the lower frequency bands?
-Switch Mode Power Supplies, Power Line Adapters, Plasma TVs, Games Consols and other electronic equipment poluting the RF spectrum can be dealt with by OFCOM: you are a protected user from these spectrum abusing devices.
+Switch Mode Power Supplies, Power Line Adapters, LED lighting, Plasma TVs, Games Consols and other electronic equipment poluting the RF spectrum can be dealt with by OFCOM: you are a protected user from these spectrum abusing devices.
 DO NOT put up with this sort of interference.
 Many radio amateurs have been forced off the air because they simply did not know their rights.